jorgelopezcoronado/SDNLab/README.md

         docker-compose up

-You may choose to execute it in detached mode (by adding -d flag to the command) or better, open a new terminal.
+You may choose to execute it in detached mode (by adding `-d` flag to the command) or better, open a new terminal.

 After a while both of your images will be running, log in into the containernet image by executing:

-            docker exec -it SDNLab_containernet_1 bash
+            docker exec -it containernet bash

-Attention: the name of the image assumes your docker-compose file is executed in a directory called `SDNLab`.
-Alternatively, you can get the container ID and replace that name.

 Inside the container, to run the intended topology, execute the following commands: